Nule Group corruption scandal

 This scandal eventually led to many at the top of the Nule Group pleading guilty to embezzling millions of dollars meant for the construction of the Transmilenio public transport system and of roads in the city.
-Guido, Manuel and Miguel Nule were charged with embezzlement, bribery and conspiracy.
-At a pretrial hearing Miguel said they had paid a 6% commission to the mayor and to Senator Iván Moreno Rojas, and called it extortion.
+Guido, Manuel, and Miguel Nule were charged with embezzlement, bribery, and conspiracy.
+At a pretrial hearing, Miguel said they had paid a 6% commission to the mayor and to Senator Iván Moreno Rojas, and called it extortion.
 Subsequent investigations revealed further corruption and several politicians, businessmen, leaders of the Institute of Urban Development and even the mayor himself were implicated.
 Mayor Moreno was consequently suspended from office in 2011 and has now been formally accused of corruption, bribery, embezzlement by appropriation, and extortion.
-The national government lost nearly one trillion Colombian pesos (roughly $521 million dollars) as a result of the crime.
+The national government lost nearly one trillion Colombian pesos (roughly $521 million) as a result of the crime.
 Olano surrendered to Colombian authorities on his return from Miami in May 2011.

 The corruption scandal is considered one of the biggest in recent Colombian history.